 These inland water bodies serve as the drinking water supplies, provide flood control to protect life and property, and support recreation, tourism, agriculture, fishing, power generation, and manufacturing.
 These water bodies also provide habitat for aquatic plant and animal life.

 Learn about the programs that manage lakes and rivers.

 - Lake Monitoring Programs - Lake Classification and Inventory Survey (LCI) & Citizens Statewide Lake Assessment Program (CSLAP)

-- River (stream) Monitoring Programs - Stream Biomonitoring & Water Assessments by Volunteer Evaluators (WAVE)
+- River and Stream Monitoring Programs - Rotating Integrated Basin Studies (RIBS), Stream Biomonitoring, and Water Assessments by Volunteer Evaluators (WAVE)

 - Water Recreation - Boating; Fishing; Submerged Heritage Preserves (SCUBA diving areas)

 - Groundwater - facts; monitoring; resource mapping; Primary and Principal Aquifers, Long Island aquifers